 Anytime “the absolute maximum” amount of security is needed, there is going to be something of a trade-off in network usability.
 The easier it is for people within the organization to access information, the potential for intrusion is going to be higher.

 Many vulnerability scanners will rate identified vulnerabilities on a scale.
 While this differs from software to software, the idea is the same.
-Each vulnerability is given a rank in order to help administrators determine which flaws must be closed and which flaws can potentially be left open.
+Each vulnerability check is given a rank to help administrators determine which flaws must be closed and which flaws can potentially be left open.
 Closing every single hole in a network is almost impossible, and even if it were possible the severely hampered usability of the network is likely not worth “perfect security.”

 A combination of tools designed by SolarWinds to provide a comprehensive networking solution, SolarWinds products each has a specific focus that, when used in conjunction with other SolarWinds tools, give an overarching and cohesive approach to networking management as a whole.

 Patch Manager is designed specifically to be a comprehensive patch management solution for connected network devices, shoring up potential vulnerabilities caused by out-of-date software.
-Used in conjunction with Network Configuration Manager, these two programs can provide the function of a traditional vulnerability scanner, spotting assets that need updates and identifying configuration errors that could lead to an intrusion.
+Used in conjunction with Network Configuration Manager, these two programs can provide the function of a traditional vulnerability scanner, spotting assets that need security updates and identifying configuration errors that could lead to an intrusion.

 Lastly, SolarWinds User Device Tracker provides an additional layer of security via careful asset tracking and identification.

 - Offers patching, security, and inventory management tools to completely replace Microsoft Baseline Security Analyzer